Monso0n/Field-Cutter-/README.md

 # How to compile using GCC

-## To compile in a Linux shell using GCC, use the following command: `gcc cut.c cutFunction.c -o cutField`
+## To compile in a Linux shell using GCC, use the following command: `gcc cut.c cut_functions.c -o cutField`